01 of 08

 Strain the seed mixture into a colander and rinse the seeds well under running water.
 Try to remove any remaining pulp bits and mold, so that only clean seeds remain.Continue to 7 of 8 below.

 Drying Tomato Seeds

 Spread the seeds onto either a paper plate or glass dish, to dry.
 Don't use paper or paper towels or the seeds will stick to them and be difficult to remove.
 Set them in a warm, dry spot and allow to dry completely.
 Shake them on the plate daily to make sure they don't clump and that they dry evenly.
-Don't try to speed the process by using heat.Continue to 8 of 8 below.
+Don't try to speed the process by using heat or you might destroy the seed.Continue to 8 of 8 below.

 08 of 08